osnircunha/x2libras/android/README.md

 1. On Android Studio select `Open an existing Android Studio project` and open `android` folder from git repository.

-By default it is using the Bluemix instance of x2libras backend.
-You can set up and run the backend locally by following [Set up back end instructions][backend_readme] and change the host on `Constants.java` class.
+By default it is using a Bluemix instance of x2libras backend - http://libras.mybluemix.net.
+You can set up and run the backend locally by following [Set up back end instructions][backend_readme] and change the host url on `Constants.java` class.

 ```java
 package com.ocunha.librasapp.utils;